willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 Word - Meaning

+Iterative deepening - A search technique which takes advantage of both the completeness of breadth-first searches and the memory efficiency of depth-first search.
+It works similar to DFS but instead of exploring a brannch all the way out first it assesses its child nodes from left to right first to see if a solution can be found earlier.

+Aspiration Window - Essentially applies a tighter window around the upper and lower bounds of an evaluation meaning more cut-offs are achieved, also meaning search time is reduced.
+The main drawback to this is if the true score is outside of the window then another search must be done with slightly expanded window.
+Typical window sizes are 1/2 pawn piece value.

 Retrograde Analysis - A technique used within chess engines used to determine what moves were played to get to a certain position, analysing a chess position backwards essentially.

 Transposition - A transposition is essentially two or more variations of moves, that may or may not be equal in number of moves, that end up in the same position.